 - The coach transfer from Aqaba to Petra takes approximately 2 hours.

 - The excursion includes a walk which takes approximately 45 minutes from the coach park to the site.
 We return on foot to the car park, taking the same route.

 - It is recommended to wear comfortable shoes and sport clothes.

-- This excursion is not recommended to guests with mobility problems.
+- This excursion is not recommended to guests

 - Places on this excursion are limited.
 We recommend booking early.